arj27083/Getting-and-Cleaning-data_Assignment/Codebook.md

 6 - LAYING

-Activity labels are factored into the variables from the original data based on the numbers it represented
+Activity labels are factored into the variables from the original data based on the numbers it represented.